po8rewq/revolugame.com/content/post/vite-react-weather-app-part1/index.md

 ### Additional libraries

-Lets install what we need.
+Let's install what we need.

 ```bash
 npm run install styled-components --save
 npm run install @types/styled-components --save-dev
 ```

-And while we are at it, lets install react-bootstrap:
+And while we are at it, let's install react-bootstrap:

 ```bash
 npm install react-bootstrap bootstrap --save